 Sony will not be discontinuing the WH-1000XM4 headphones.
 Instead, they’ll maintain a $349/AU$395 price tag (in Australia, they launched with a price tag of AU$549) and be available for purchase alongside the WH-1000XM5.

-The WH-1000XM5 are available to pre-order now from Amazon and Best Buy, among others, and cost $399, or $50 more than the WH-1000XM4's launch price.
-For those in Australia, the WH-1000XM5 are available to pre-order directly from Sony for AU$649.
-The premium pushes Sony’s flagship over-ear headphones into more of the luxury market, though who could forget the AirPods Max cost $549/AU$899.
+The WH-1000XM5 are available from Amazon (opens in new tab) and Best Buy (opens in new tab), among others, and cost $399, or $50 more than the WH-1000XM4's launch price.
+For those in Australia, the WH-1000XM5 are available to directly from Sony (opens in new tab) for AU$649.
+The premium pushes Sony’s flagship over-ear headphones into more of the luxury market, though who could forget the AirPods Max (opens in new tab) cost $549/AU$899.

 Sony WH-1000XM5 vs. WH-1000XM4: Design